-This is the first (or maybe the second) of a series of posts dedicated to the ADO .NET Entity Framework.
+This is the first of a series of posts dedicated to the ADO .NET Entity Framework.
 The purpose of these posts is to try to provide the necessary knowledge on what exactly is the Entity Framework, how can be used and how can help for an easier, faster and more efficient Data Access experience with using SQL Server 2008 and Visual Studio 2008 when building a data application.

 A relevant post which provided an overview of the ADO .NET Entity Framework can be found here.